-In Part 1 we showed you how to customize the signup email, and now we’ll show you how to make that signup experience even better when the subscriber clicks through to confirm their subscription.
+In part 1 of our signup confirmation series, we showed you how to customize your signup email.
+Today, we’ll be showing you how to make that signup experience even better, with a signup confirmation landing page.

 Why should I change this page?

-It’s a good idea to give your subscriber some instruction now they’re subscribed.
-You want people to engage with the site and get them knowing more about you, visiting as many pages as possible and reading your content.
-After all, you’ve put a lot of hard work into it.
-And just because they signed up it doesn’t mean you’re guaranteed their loyalty.
+Encourage your new subscribers to explore your website; try including some links to more information about your brand, product, or service, or share some of your most popular blog content.
+You want people to engage with your website and visit as many pages as possible.
+After all, you’ve put a lot of hard work into it!
+And just because they signed up, it doesn’t mean you’re guaranteed their loyalty.

 If you’re not sure about what direction to take the signup confirmation page in, ask yourself some questions like “Why did I get them to sign up?”, “What is the purpose of this website?” and “What are the most popular pages/posts on this site?” – this should help you think about the next steps and actions a subscriber might wish to take.

 On our confirmation page, we’ve decided to signpost to information/services that cover each stage of our buyer’s journey.